Icinga/docker-icinga2-demo/README.md

 This container is used for demos, tests and development only.

-If you encounter bugs, please open a new issue at [dev.icinga.org](https://dev.icinga.org/projects/icinga-tools) and/or send a patch.
+If you encounter bugs, please open a new issue at https://github.com/icinga/docker-icinga2 and/or send a PR.

 ## Image details